Leventina District

 The Leventina District is one of the eight districts of the largely Italian-speaking canton of Ticino in Switzerland.
 The capital of the district is Faido but the largest town is Airolo on the southern flank of the Gotthard Pass.

-Situated to the north of the canton, its territory covers the area of the Ticino River as far south as Biasca, in particular the Bedretto Valley and the Leventina Valley.
+Situated to the north of the canton, its territory covers the area of the river Ticino as far south as Biasca, in particular the Bedretto Valley and the Leventina Valley.